 Pakistani Mutton leg roast, Spicier version

 Want the spicer red lamb leg, the masala raan type?
 This recipe will end your search, the detailed recipe and steps get you masaladaar raan with super soft meat.
-This is best all Pakistani mutton recipes and a bakra eid specialty.
+This is the best of all Pakistani mutton recipes.

 This recipe is charm and I highly recommend it.
 It is an amalgamation of mutton biryani, daal chawal and curried soup.
 The biryani is smoked too.
 You can’t imagine that amazing taste?
 Click the button to check the recipe.

-This is soupy Mutton Trotter recipe made with green chilli and onions.
+This is a soupy Mutton Trotter recipe made with green chili and onions.
 This curry is not very spicy like Punjabi paya.
-It has subtle flavours of paya and coriander.
+It has subtle flavors of paya and coriander.
 (These are also called kachi piyaz ka paya).

-The photo doesn’t do justice to yummy kaleji that comes out as a result of this recipe.
+The photo doesn’t do justice to the yummy kaleji that comes out as a result of this recipe.
 The post also shares all tips related to making mutton liver.
-This is a bakra eid must eat recipe.
+This is a must-eat recipe.

 Pakistani Shami Kabab Recipe, traditional style